 Living conditions are basic.
 Electricity in moderate supply.
 Water for washing and cooking is obtained from the river by camp assistants.
-Drinking water is obtained from the safe deep well.
+Drinking water is obtained from the safe deep well also bottled water.

 Fieldwork and implementation takes place in remote rural villages throughout Mpimbwe (which since 2012 consists of both Mpimbwe and Mamba Divisions), in areas identified as most affected by lion killing and associated environmental problems.
 This will necessitate some nights staying away from the project base in Kibaoni in local guest houses or in tents.

 Interest in *wildlife conservation, *community development, and *environmental education

 Comfortable living in remote areas under very basic living conditions